dhis2/reference-org-unit-sync/README.md

 1. Decouple the producer publishing captured database changes from the consumer/s synchronising these changes.
 This gives the implementer flexibility to add their own consumers.
 A custom consumer could, for example, synchronise the organisation units with non-DHIS2 target servers.

 2. Reliably deliver captured DHIS2 resource changes.
 The broker delivers a captured change to the consumer from a durable multicast queue which prevents loss of synchronisations due to unforeseen errors (e.g., power outage).
-The broker permanently removes the captured change from the queue only when (1) the synchronisation has successfully completed, or (2) the synchronisation has failed and is moved to the [dead-letter queue](https://www.enterpriseintegrationpatterns.com/patterns/messaging/DeadLetterChannel.html).
+The broker permanently removes the captured change from the queue once delivered to the subscriber.
+Delivery entails that the subscriber:
+   * successfully processed the synchronisation,
+   * could not successfully process the synchronisation and moved it to the [dead-letter queue](https://www.enterpriseintegrationpatterns.com/patterns/messaging/DeadLetterChannel.html), or
+   * discarded the synchronisation because it does not support the operation (e.g., delete synchronisation).

 It is strongly recommended to replace the embedded broker with a [standalone one](https://activemq.apache.org/components/artemis/documentation/latest/using-server.html#installation) for operational  (e.g., observability) and security reasons.
 Once you have a standalone broker running, you will need to set both the publisher and consumers app parameters `camel.component.jms.connection-factory.brokerURL` to the standalone broker address.